 Looking for an over the top and campy 80s movie?
 Witchtrap, also released under the title The Presence, might do the trick.
 As so many haunted-house horror movies do, it starts with a group of people heading to a haunted bed and breakfast to try to figure out if there are actual ghosts in the world.
 These paranormal investigators discover there are ghosts, but as the movie does not make much sense, is the ghost actually a warlock, a male witch and not really a ghost?
 But they still call it a ghost, or an evil spirit; eh, well, it’s amusing in that cheesy sort of way.

-Casper was a movie targeted at kids, but somehow it seemed to capture a much larger audience and became a ghost and haunted house movie beloved by people of all ages.
+Casper was a family-friendly movie, but captured a much larger audience and became a ghost and haunted house movie beloved by people of all ages.
 What was it about this narrative that made it so special?
 Perhaps it was the symbolism within the story: a ghost banished from the world, but a friendly ghost that had no evil spirits in his body and just a desire to connect on the the most human and kind level with the living, yet he couldn’t.
 In so many ways, we as humans feel like Casper: disconnected, ghostlike, and longing for a connection that always seems denied to us.
 That is the appeal of Casper, and the fact that it has a happy ending gives it that Disney-feel-good notion that makes it a true family classic.

-Bruce Willis stars as Malcolm Crowe, a Philadelphia child psychologist who attempts to help Cole Sear (Haley Joel Osment), a young boy that Crowe thinks is mentally disturbed but is actually able to see ghosts walking around but is unable to tell that no one else can see them.
+Bruce Willis stars as Malcolm Crowe, a Philadelphia child psychologist who attempts to help Cole Sear (Haley Joel Osment), a young boy that Crowe thinks is mentally disturbed but is actually able to see ghosts walking around.
 Roger Ebert said that the movie “has a kind of calm, sneaky self-confidence that allows it to take us down a strange path, intriguingly.”

 Director Guillermo del Toro’s masterpiece was originally released in Spanish as El Espinazo Del Diablo.
 It is set in 1939 as the Spanish Civil War is winding to a close and the fascists are winning.
 A 12-year-old boy named Carlos arrives at a boys’ orphanage after his father dies.
 He discovers that the place is haunted and that the ghosts will help the boys if they aid in their fight against the fascists.
 Roger Ebert praised the film: “Ghosts are more interesting when they have their reasons.
 They should have unfinished affairs of the heart or soul.
 The Devil’s Backbone, a mournful and beautiful new ghost story by Guillermo del Toro, understands that most ghosts are sad, and are attempting not to frighten us but to urgently communicate something that must be known so that they can rest.”